Uberi/Autocomplete/README.md

 The dialog also allows you to edit the wordlist by adding or removing words.
 All settings are saved automatically upon program exit.

 The wordlist is contained in `WordList.txt`.
 Each line represents a word.
 The list can be edited with a text editor, but ensure the editor supports larger files before doing so!
 Some may crash or hang upon editing such files.

+Settings are stored in `Settings.ini` in the program directory.
+This contains a few more settings not accessible in the settings dialog, mainly the key settings.

+Key settings are URL encoded lists of key names such as `Space` and `d` where each entry is separated by a newline (the URL encoded version of a newline is `%0A`).
+They can be edited to change the keys accepted by the program.